Abdullah-offical/foodOnline/readme.txt

 31 Admin approve to vendor
 	send notifications to vender your account is approved

 30 vendor and customer dashboard setup
+	context processor user to fatch data to all templates of vendor dashboard one function to pass data any templete